AhmedDev980/GO-lang/README.md

 * Variable declaration
 If we hard coded string like name:= "bangalore" then output will be bangalore and again if we overlap the existing string with another string then name = "chennai" then output will be chennai.
 But if we overlap the string with int then it will throw error.
 For ex if we give name = 123 instead of name = "chennai" then it will throw error.

+* Conversion Data Types.
+This is used to convert the datatypes and it is called "TYPE CASTING" .
+For EX: STRING TO INT and INT to STRING etc.
+For this we will use the package called strconv package.